black-desk/--/README.md

 https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocuments

-Do hover on `b`, then coc will report a Position with Character equals 2.
+Hover on `b`, then coc will report a Position with Character equals 2.